eosnetworkfoundation/grant-framework/applications/eosbees-global-coordinated-marketing.md

 -   **Full-Time Equivalent (FTE):** n/a
 -   **Total Costs:** $116,000 USD

-### Milestone 1 - completed for Building Swarming System and v0.1 of Influencer Algorithm
+### Milestone 1 - completed for Building v1.0 of Swarming System and v1.0 of Influencer Algorithm

 -   Estimated duration: Complete
 -   FTE: n/a